Soulfully Made » Main Dish » Coca Cola Glazed Ham

 This post may contain affiliate links.
 Please read our disclosure policy.

-This Cola and Mustard Glazed Ham is baked in the oven with a quick and easy glaze of grainy dijon mustard, brown sugar, and a touch of garlic and roasted in a cola bath.
-It caramelizes splendidly, tastes amazing, and serves up beautifully on your dinner table!
+This Cola and Mustard Glazed Ham is baked in the oven with a quick, easy glaze of grainy Dijon mustard, brown sugar, and a touch of garlic, then roasted in a cola bath.
+It caramelizes splendidly, tastes fantastic, and serves up beautifully on your dinner table!

 If you are not from the south using coke (as we call cola, soda, or pop) may sound a bit strange.
 But it adds the most unique and wonderful flavors, especially to pork.
 I even use this magical can of carbonated yum with a Boston butt from time to time as well.